Gas soars, threatens European economy and oil demand

 If “in itself, a brief closure of the pipeline would not make a big difference”, Ludwig Möhring explains that this news highlights two risks: that Russia “wrongly claims that it cannot reopen the pipeline” on the pretext of a new technical problem, or to close its other gas pipelines supplying Europe.

-Bjarne Schieldrop of Swedish bank Seb predicts an “extremely difficult” energy situation in Europe this winter, arguing that Russia could play “all out” by further lowering natural gas exports, especially “every once the weather forecast is really cold.
+Bjarne Schieldrop of Swedish bank Seb predicts an “extremely difficult” energy situation in Europe this winter, arguing that Russia might play “all out” by further lowering natural gas exports, especially “every once the weather forecast is really cold.

 “The European natural gas and electricity markets are down, liquidity is evaporating,” added Mr. Schieldrop, interviewed by AFP.